MicrosoftDocs/m365copilot-docs/docs/copilot-studio-agent-builder-availability.md

 - United Kingdom
 - United States

-In regions where the agent builder isn't supported, the user can create a Copilot agent in the full version of [Copilot Studio](/microsoft-copilot-studio/fundamentals-get-started)
+In regions where the agent builder isn't supported, the user can create an agent in the full version of [Copilot Studio](/microsoft-copilot-studio/fundamentals-get-started)

 ## Agent languages